Ann Curry on Megyn Kelly's Fonda remarks: 'This is not journalism'

 (CNN)Ann Curry is not a fan of Megyn Kelly's clapback at Jane Fonda.

-The former "Today" show anchor was a guest on "The View" on Tuesday when talk during a panel discussion turned to Kelly's dust up with Fonda.
+The former "Today" show anchor was a guest on "The View" on Tuesday when talk during a panel discussion turned to Kelly's dustup with Fonda.

-The 80-year-old actress appeared on NBC's "Megyn Kelly Today" in September and said recently in an interview that she felt uncomfortable with Kelly's question her about plastic surgery.
+The 80-year-old actress appeared on NBC's "Megyn Kelly Today" in September and said recently in an interview that she felt uncomfortable with Kelly's question about her plastic surgery.

 Kelly then brought up Fonda's controversial 1972 trip to North Vietnam, where she earned the nickname "Hanoi Jane."

 "She put her plastic surgery out there, she said she wanted to discuss the plight of older women in America," Kelly said.
-"And honestly she has no business lecturing anyone on what qualifies as offensive."
+"And, honestly, she has no business lecturing anyone on what qualifies as offensive."

-"The View" co-host Meghan McCain, whose father John McCain is a United States Senator and former Vietnam prisoner of war, and fellow co-host Joy Behar, took umbrage with the linking of plastic surgery to the Vietnam War.
+"The View" co-host Meghan McCain, whose father John McCain is a US senator and former Vietnam War prisoner of war, and fellow co-host Joy Behar took umbrage with the linking of plastic surgery to the conflict.

 Curry chimed in after co-host Sunny Hostin pointed out how rare it is to see a journalist try to defend themselves as Kelly did.